pubnub/react-chat-components/README.md

 } from "pubnub-chat-components";
 ```

-2. Create your PubNub client and rest of the configuration for the ChatComponents, which serves as a
+2. Create your PubNub client and rest of the configuration for the Chat, which serves as a
    common context for all of the components:

 ```jsx